 Access to reliable transportation is a concern for low-income populations, disabled individuals, and people living in rural areas, among others.
-Figure 15 shows average drive time to the nearest Medicaid behavioral health provider by census block group in the BHT region.
+Figure 15 shows the average drive time to the nearest Medicaid behavioral health provider by census block group in the BHT region.
 Areas in the north and east portions of the BHT region experience the longest travel times (more than 1 hour) to the nearest point of behavioral health care.
-Provider locations indicated with small blue dots.
+Provider locations are the small blue dots on the map.